Fiction logo

 Almost, I agree, but I say nothing.

-On that February evening, life lay stretched out before us, as yet unsculpted, malleable in the manner of snow.
-The lone treasure in a sea of gifted china.
+On that February evening, life still lay stretched out before us, as yet unsculpted, malleable in the manner of snow.

 Did we know that then?
+Could anyone?

 "I don't want a wood-burning stove.
 Not for my honeymoon.
-Find me a blaze suited for Balmoral."
+Find me a blaze better suited for Balmoral."

-Entertaining, even when offstage.
+Ever the thespian, even when offstage.

 Our travel agent did us a solid.
-The stony encasement extends to a pitched ceiling, its mantel—broad, imposing, hand-hewn—a match for Scotland's finest.
+The stony encasement extends to a pitched ceiling, its mantel—broad, imposing, hand-hewn—a decent match for Scotland's finest.

 Observing the flames, I feel a kinship that leaves me disquieted.